mike-u/firefox-apple-pay/README.md

 This post (https://stackoverflow.com/questions/34912279/error-when-using-chrome-notifications-create-uncaught-typeerror-cannot-read-pr) says that content scripts in Chrome can't send notifications and you'd need to pass the info to a background script.
 That may be what's happening in FF too.
 This has some more info: https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Content_scripts

+7/11 - Got the content to background message passing working.
+I'd like to do something to make sure that notifs only run once even if the inserted canMakePayments is called more than once on a page.